frc3322/Aerie-Part-Management/code-docs/frontend/modules.md

 ## Module Organization

 The `src/modules/` directory contains the core business logic, organized by feature and responsibility.
 Each module follows consistent patterns for imports, exports, and documentation.
+The architecture has been modernized with utility modules providing shared functionality and reactive state management for automatic UI updates.

 ## Core Modules